dart-lang/language/accepted/future-releases/set-literals/feature-specification.md

   and not all of them are assignable to `Set<Object>`, then the literal is a map literal.
 * Otherwise it's a compile-time error.

-In this case, any unresolvable ambigity is detected early and the programmer is notified.
+In this case, any unresolvable ambiguity is detected early and the programmer is notified.
 For examples like `{...e1, ...e2}` where both `e1` and `e2` has type `dynamic`,
 we could guess that it should be a map, but we could just as easily be wrong, and the user would only find out when the code fails at run-time.